 Former Dallas Cowboys quarterback, Troy Aikman, underwent LASIK vision correction in 1998.
 Before the surgery, his eyesight was 20/600.
 “I couldn’t even read the big ‘E’ on the eye chart,” he says.
 After LASIK, Aikman’s vision was 20/20.

-LeBron James, basketball player for the Cleveland Cavaliers, had LASIK surgery in 2007.
-Afterwards, he told reporters he could see the basketball rim and net “clearer than ever.”
+LeBron James, a basketball player for the Cleveland Cavaliers, had LASIK surgery in 2007.
+Afterward, he told reporters he could see the basketball rim and net “clearer than ever.”
 The athlete’s claims matched up with his field goal percentage, which went from 46 to 49 percent after LASIK.

 Tiger Woods had LASIK in 1999.
 Before the procedure, he was considered “legally blind” without his glasses, and couldn’t even see the other side of the room.
 “As a professional golfer, my eyesight was just too important to risk,” Woods told reporters.
 After LASIK, his vision improved to 20/15.
 His game improved too.
 Before the procedure, his average score was 4 under.
 Following LASIK, the number improved to 10 under par.